amagzari/Coursera---Exploratory-Data-Analysis---Project-2/README.md

 # Coursera---Exploratory-Data-Analysis---Project-2

-1. This project uses National Emissions Inventory database to investigate particulate matter emissions across the United States over a 10-year period.
+1. This project uses National Emissions Inventory records to investigate particulate matter emissions across the United States over a 10-year period.

 2. The produced R scripts cover practical commands in manipluating data, piping and plotting (base plot and ggplot2).